Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Large percentage discounts (30%+)

-- Color services (high product and time cost)
+- Colour services (high product and time cost)

 Your best rewards cost you $5-15 but feel like $25-40 - that’s the hair salon loyalty sweet spot.